kamahen/line-break/line-breaking-text-formatting.md

 lines it should be broken in such a way that the lines are equally used up or very nearly so.
 The idea is to eliminate extreme variations in the amount of surplus space to be distributed among the lines.
-In other words, justified text will loo9k better if the unjustified version has minimum raggedness.
+In other words, justified text will look better if the unjustified version has minimum raggedness.

 A second important idea to keep in mind is that if a sequence of words